Food in Batam - Batamian Cuisine for All Hunger Levels

 1. Mie Tarempa Noodles

-This is an Indonesian Noodle Recipe which tastes different and better than the regular noodle recipes like Mie Aceh or Javanese Noodle because it is cooked with tuna fish rather than egg or chicken available only at an average IDR 14,000 per plate.
+This is an Indonesian Noodle Recipe which tastes different and better than the regular noodle recipes like Mie Aceh or Javanese Noodle because it is cooked with tuna fish rather than egg or chicken available only at an average IDR 14,000 per plate, and is one of the most popular food in Batam amongst locals.

 2. BBQ Seafood

-It is a sweet, thick crepe recipe with meat fillings and a gooey pancake texture, which originated in Indonesia.
+It is a sweet, thick crepe recipe with meat fillings and a gooey pancake texture, which originated in Indonesia is also another favourite local food in Batam, popular for how quick and filling it is.

 4. Roti Gendang Bread